First confirmed wolf in Belgium in 100 years

-Belgium was the last European country that has now confirmed evidence of wolf presence.
+Belgium was one of the last European countries that has now confirmed evidence of wolf presence.
 Although wolf packs did not settle in every country yet, it will only be a matter of time.
 The returning wolf causes concern amongst livestock owners, who are afraid to lose their animals.
 However, proper herd protection and management has shown to be very effective.
 Herd management is even more effective than killing wolves, studies showed.
 Instead of killing wolves, coexistence strategies must be developed with all stakeholders, like in Germany recently.
 Read more about the wolf in an exclusive interview, here.

 Subscribe to our newsletter!